 When leaving the forest, the trail suddenly turns left in order to avoid a small valley stretching down to Verkhovyna-Bytra [Верховина-Быстрая].
 Weather is improving, even towards the Ukrainian mountains, making them visible.
 However, this is still not a proper time to see them, due to massive clouds capping their tops.

-Plishka [Плишка] is a very interesting summit in a geological point of view.
-Looking on this mountain from the west, we can spot a huge asymmetry between north and south slope.
+Plishka [Плишка] is a very interesting summit from a geological point of view.
+Looking at this mountain from the west, we can spot a huge asymmetry between the north and south slopes.
 This situation arises out of the features of the Połoninas range.
-Unlike to the Tower [Вежа] and Czerenina [Чeрeнина] peaks, which are comprised of the Dukla nappe flysh rocks, Plishka represents an opposite section, which lies on the other side of the Mid-Bieszczady Depression (Pic.
+Unlike the Tower [Вежа] and Czerenina [Чeрeнина] peaks, which are comprised of the Dukla nappe flysh rocks, Plishka represents an opposite section, which lies on the other side of the Mid-Bieszczady Depression (Pic.
 36).
 The Mid-Bieszczady Depression continues here from Ustrzyki Górne and Wołosate, down to the Verkhovyna-Bystra [Верховина-Быстрая] village, making the Moshka [Moшка] valley quite wide.
-The area, from where picture 35 was taken also lies within the aforementioned Mid-Bieszczady Depression, which is carved by less resistant rocks of Fore-Dukla Zone (Bąk, Haczewski, Kukulak, 2007).
+The area, from where picture 35 was taken also lies within the aforementioned Mid-Bieszczady Depression, which is carved by less resistant rocks of the Fore-Dukla Zone (Bąk, Haczewski, Kukulak, 2007).
 This geological section is overlaid by thick-bedded cretaceous sandstone series building up the Dukla Unit.

-All zones in this area have a ridge orientation from north-west to south-east.
-Moreover, the strata, in general, are tilted at about 30-40deg angle towards the south-west, from where these tectonic units are overthrust one on the other.
+All zones in this area have a ridge orientation from northwest to the south-east.
+Moreover, the strata, in general, are tilted at about a 30-40deg angle towards the southwest, from where these tectonic units are overthrust one on the other.
 It is perfectly translated into local relief.
-It is enough, when we look just on the summit appearance, we can spot, that their north-east slopes are much steeper, than south-western ones.
+It is enough, when we look just at the summit appearance, we can spot, that their north-east slopes are much steeper, than the south-western ones.